kkibria/slideshow-dist/README.md

 - Styling support for non CSS savvy people.
 - Add REPL/playground capability.

-The future road-map will follow these without a predetermined order.
+The future road-map will follow these in an arbitrary order.